-The theoretical underpinnings of the New Zealand Bill of Rights Act, its equivalents in other countries, and how it has affected the framework of law making and judicial decision-making.
+OL, OC NO 0.1 EFTS 15 points The theoretical underpinnings of the New Zealand Bill of Rights Act, its equivalents in other countries, and how it has affected the framework of law making and judicial decision-making.

-LAWS 423 Information and Data Protection Law
+I AWS 423 Information and Data Protection Law

-0.1 EFTS OL, OC Data protection law and policy on the domestic and international levels, focusing largely on the Privacy Act 1993, which is New Zealand's data protection legislation.
+NΩ 0.1 EFTS OL.
+OC 15 points Data protection law and policy on the domestic and international levels, focusing largely on the Privacy Act

+1993, which is New Zealand's data protection legislation.
+LAWS 201 and 66 further LAWS points